Largemouth Bass At West Bay Cottages

 The first cast Leo took, he hooked into about a 2-pound largemouth, and we hadn’t even gotten near the mouth of the creek.
 Now let me explain: when I say creek… this isn’t a creek that is running shallow water down some rapids, this is a creek that is at least 6 to 7 feet deep in the middle, and will have lily pads and weeds on each side right to the banks.
 The perfect creek will have deep water in the centre; the deeper the creek, the better the fishing will be.

 So back to the fishing!
-As we worked our way into the creek we spotted bait fish, blue gill, perch, and others.
+As we worked our way into the creek, we spotted bait fish, blue gill, perch, and others.
 This is a fantastic sign—when you see this, you know there will be fish in the creek.
-Between Leo, I and Jeff we must have had 20 rods out on the deck of the Lund, not knowing whether the fish are going to be on the edge of the deep water or right back under the pads and weeds in the shallow water on the bank, so it was a process of elimination.
-We worked the deeper weeds on our way in and caught a few small fish, but just weren’t on the bigger ones.
+Between Leo, I and Jeff, we must have had 20 rods out on the deck of the Lund, not knowing whether the fish were going to be on the edge of the deep water or right back under the pads and weeds in the shallow water on the bank, so it was a process of elimination.
+We worked the deeper weeds on our way in and caught a few small fish, but we just weren’t on the bigger ones.

 Well, are we ever glad we did!
-The fish started moving all over the place and they were in 2 feet of water or less.
+The fish started moving all over the place, and they were in 2 feet of water or less.
 The problem was that they were very spooky.
-When it comes to big fish in shallow water they can feel everything under the water, from the sound of your trolling motor to dropping something on the bottom of your boat.
+When it comes to big fish in shallow water, they can feel everything under the water, from the sound of your trolling motor to dropping something on the bottom of your boat.
 So we started moving our way back in very shallow water, but what we would do is use the MotorGuide trolling motor and push our way through the weeds and then drop our PowerPoles.

-For those of you that don’t know what a PowerPole is, it is a shallow water hydraulic anchor that will hold you in place up to 8 feet by just pushing a button.
+For those of you who don’t know what a PowerPole is, it is a shallow water hydraulic anchor that will hold you in place up to 8 feet by just pushing a button.
 Then once the PowerPoles were down, we would just sit there for about five minutes or so until the fish settled down, and then we started casting in any direction.
 With all the rods that we had on the deck, we would end up with one rod each in our hand: an 8-foot heavy action rod with an R-type reel with 65-pound suffix 832 braided line.
-With the 8-foot rod, we could make really long casts (and that was key) with the 65-lb text braid, we could get the fish out of the heavy cover, so equipment is a must when you are fishing shallow-water largemouth bass.
+With the 8-foot rod, we could make really long casts (and that was key) with the 65-pound test braid, we could get the fish out of the heavy cover, so equipment is a must when you are fishing shallow-water largemouth bass.

 So the next time you head up to West Bay Cottages, make sure you pack a Garmin GPS, some Rapala heavy action rods and some Terminator frogs, and you will have a blast just like we did!